DynamoDS/DynamoPrimer/09_Custom-Nodes/9-4_Python.md

 ### Exercise 02
 >Create a new Revit Family - Conceptual Mass.
 Download the example file that accompanies this exercise (Right click and "Save Link As...").
 A full list of example files can be found in the Appendix.

-In this, we'll make a simple Model Curve in Revit using the Dynamo Python node.
+In this exercise, we'll make a simple Model Curve in Revit using the Dynamo Python node.